 What is the cost for these services?

 Unfortunately, many health insurers still do not cover private lactation consultant services (outside of a hospital or doctor's office).
 This is because the IBCLC is an international certification, but we are not licensed by most states (insurers only contract with licensed providers).
-While some insurers reimburse for lactation serivces on an out-of-network basis, this is far from universal and generally requires quite a bit of work on the parents' part.
+While some insurers reimburse for lactation services on an out-of-network basis, this is far from universal and generally requires quite a bit of work on the parents' part.
 It has been our experience locally that Blue Cross/Blue Shield will not reimburse for services, and Aetna will.
-Despite these difficulties, I feel it is important that all families who wish to access lactation support are able to do so.
-To meet this goal, I decided at the beginning of 2017 to offer lactation support on a "pay as you are able" basis.
+Despite these difficulties, we feel it is important that all families who wish to access lactation support are able to do so.
+To meet this goal, we have a sliding scale based on income and are willing to negotiate.
+We will not turn you away for inability to pay.